-At Freeport LNG, we do act to prevent harm to the environment.
+At Freeport LNG, we are committed to protecting and preserving the environment.
 You can see this in the way we operate our existing facilities and construct the liquefaction project.
 Our goal is to ensure that our operations maintain the ecosystem and enhance the environment around us.
+This commitment has become a hallmark of how we construct and operate our facilities.

 Nature and Wildlife Habitat Conservancy